mattions/neuronvisio/docs/gettingstarted.rst

 Investigate the section parameters
 ==================================

-Select a section (Just click over it, near the beginning or the end of the cylinder) and the section info will be displayed in the Sec Info Tab.
+Select a section (Just click over it) and the section info will be displayed in the Sec Info Tab.

 .. image:: images/Neuronvisio_sec_info.png
     :scale: 100